nosilver4u/ewww-image-optimizer/readme.txt

 * added: exclude images from Easy IO in settings
 * added: exclude images from Lazy Load by string or class name
 * added: prevent auto-scaling with skip-autoscale
+* added: Folders to Optimize, Folders to Ignore, Lazy Load Exclusions, Easy IO Exclusions, and WebP URLs can be defined as overrides (single value as string, multiple values as an array)
+* added: API key, JPG Background (for conversion only), and Disabled Resizes can be defined as overrides, see https://docs.ewww.io/article/40-override-options

 = 5.1.4 =
 * fixed: warnings on FlaGallery's manage gallery page